vignarajj/dev_loggerx/README.md

 [developing packages and plugins](https://flutter.dev/to/develop-packages).
 -->

-# DevLogger Flutter Plugin
+# DevLoggerX Flutter Plugin

 A developer-friendly Flutter plugin to capture, view, and manage logs inside your app.
 Supports Debug, Logs, and API logs.
 Inspired by cr_logger, always in dark mode, and built with Riverpod.

 ## Features
-- Categorized log display: Debug, Logs, API
+- Categorized log display: **All, Debug, Logs, API** (segmented tabs)
-- Expandable API log cards
+- Expandable API log cards with details
-- Search and filter logs
+- Powerful search and filter (with match navigation)
-- Runtime configuration (long-press, clear logs, etc.)
+- Export logs (JSON or plain text) with filters
+- Share logs (with device/app info) via bottom sheet
+- Settings page: view device/app info, share logs, clear logs
 - Integrates with Dio and http clients
+- Built with Riverpod for robust state management
+- Modern dark overlay UI, always accessible
 - Compatible with Android, iOS, and Web

 ## Getting Started